60+ DBMS Interview Questions and Answers (2026 Updated)

 When a deadlock occurs, the only way to resolve it is to terminate one or more of the transactions involved, which can result in loss of data and system downtime.

-For example, DBMS may use lock-based concurrency control to ensure that transactions do not interfere with each other and deadlock does not occur.
-In addition, DBMS may use timeout mechanisms to detect and resolve deadlocks automatically by terminating one or more of the transactions involved.
+For example, a DBMS may use lock-based concurrency control to avoid conflicts between transactions.
+It can also apply timeout mechanisms to automatically detect deadlocks and resolve them by terminating one or more transactions involved.

 There are several ways to secure a database against unauthorized access and data breaches, including: